abmist/s2ci/README.md

 * Add a helper function to check the work with Crossfilter.js in the console.

 * Create a Crossfilter instance and the dimensions based on that instance.
-In this project, there're 17 dimensions.
-Note: The dimension for the scatter plot needs two variables.
+In this project, there're 17 dimensions. *Note*: The dimension for the scatter plot needs two variables.

 * Define data groups based on dimensions (15).